-Europe remains in awe of this delicious treat.
+Europe remained in awe of this delicious treat.
 Meanwhile Americans discovered chocolate and in 1765, the first American chocolate factory was built.
 Soon, major countries in Europe followed the examples of Spain along with America to establish more factories and find more ways to serve chocolate for love.

 The Swiss take the lead

 After many years of dedicated study on how to process the cocoa, the Swiss discovered a way to cook the chocolate by means of refining it via ‘conching’.
-It took about 72 hours of continuous rolling and refining so that soon after putting the chocolate in your mouth, it melts; thus the known texture today.
+It took about 72 hours of continuous rolling and refining so that soon after putting the chocolate in your mouth, it melts thus the known texture today.
 It was also the Swiss who discovered a means to add flavour to the chocolate by filling it.